Volunteer in Argentina podcast: Wichi water, Cloudhead and Salta

 Looking for a volunteer experience with a difference?
 Take a look into Cloudhead if you’re heading through Northern Argentina.

-Hit play or find episode 216 in iTunes:
+To listen, hit play below or find episode 216 in iTunes, Stitcher or Soundcloud:

 Founded by Leigh Shulman, our interviewee, and her husband Noah Edelblum, Cloudhead is an art and education foundation based in Salta, Argentina.
 We discuss their three current projects, upcoming plans for a pre-college leadership course, and how you can get involved.

 Currently Cloudhead is running Wichi water – providing Wichi children in a poor village with digital cameras, then investing the profits of photo sales into developing sustainable gardens and food sources within the village.

 They’re working with a local high school, where at-risk students are developing skills in social media, photography, film, and peer leadership.

 They house artists and bloggers in their ‘art house’ in San Lorenzo, Salta – developing exhibitions for resident and local artists, with some of the proceeds going back into the foundation.

 Everything they do, Leigh shares, is designed to give a small local community access to the global community; or to introduce the global community to a local one.
 By connecting the right people, they’re beginning to make a difference in Salta.